JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Setting up and running an evaluation with JUGE

 \juge can be used to evaluate automated unit test generators that do not require human intervention during the generation process.
-It relies on the source code or binaries of a set of benchmarks projects. \juge comes with support for structural coverage and mutation analysis.
-Therefore, it is well suited for quantitative analysis, yet it still allows qualitative analysis.
-All the tests generated during the evaluation are saved and can be inspected or reused for other analysis.
-Additionally, as explained in \autoref{subsec:unittestgeneration}, \juge allows the unit test generators to save any additional data for later analysis.
-For instance, a search-based unit test generator can save intermediate fitness values to analyse the fitness landscape evolution.
+It relies on the source code or binaries of a set of projects. \juge is primarily designed to help carry out quantitative studies.
+It comes with support for structural coverage and mutation analysis and can be extended to support other measures.

+Nevertheless, \juge also allows qualitative analysis as all the tests generated during the evaluation are saved and can be inspected or reused.
+Additionally, as explained in Section \ref{subsec:unittestgeneration}, \juge allows the unit test generators to save any additional data for later analysis.
+For instance, a search-based unit test generator can save intermediate fitness values to analyze the fitness landscape evolution.

-\paragraph{Generator meta-parameters.} Many unit test generators can be configured through a set of meta-parameters (\eg mutation and crossover probabilities for search-based approaches).
-To ease the evaluation and processing of the results, we recommend considering each configuration as an individual generator with its own adapter in a dedicated folder (\textit{A} in \autoref{fig:architecture}) and an explicit name reflecting the configuration.
-Configuring the generators with the right parameters to answer the research questions and reporting those configurations in the empirical study is of paramount importance to reduce the threats to the validity and enable the replicability of the results.
+\paragraph{Generator meta-parameters.} Many unit test generators can be configured through meta-parameters (\eg mutation and crossover probabilities for search-based approaches).
+To ease the evaluation and processing of the results, we recommend considering each configuration as an individual generator with its adapter in a dedicated folder (\textit{A} in \autoref{fig:architecture}) and an explicit name reflecting the configuration.
+Configuring the generators with the right parameters to answer the research questions and reporting those configurations in the empirical study is of paramount importance to reduce the threats to validity and enable the replicability of the results.

 \paragraph{\juge meta-parameters.} The infrastructure has two meta-parameters: the \textit{time budget} and the \textit{number of repetitions}.
-The time budget corresponds to the budget allocated to generate a set of test cases for a given benchmark (\ie a class under test). \juge also uses the time budget to set a global timeout for each execution equals to twice the time budget.
+The time budget corresponds to the budget allocated to generate a set of test cases for a given benchmark (\ie a class under test). \juge also uses the time budget to set a global timeout for each execution equal to twice the time budget.
 The time budget depends mainly on the type of approach used by the test case generator.
-For instance, previous research indicates that a time budget of three minutes is suited for a search-based generator like \evosuite \cite{Fraser2011, Panichella2018} but is not enough for a symbolic execution approach like \tardis or \sushi \cite{Tool2019SUSHI}.
+For instance, previous research indicates that a time budget of three minutes is suited for a search-based generator like \evosuite \cite{Fraser2011, Panichella2018} but is not enough for symbolic execution approaches like \tardis or \sushi \cite{Tool2019SUSHI}.